Page Reviewed / Updated - May 2019

 Cost of Care Calculator

 Medicaid covers the cost of nursing home care, as well as limited personal care, for elderly and frail, low-income individuals.
-In addition to the state Medicaid plan, Indiana also offers a HCBS (Home and Community Based Services) Medicaid Waivers to assist those who need a nursing home level of care, but prefer to remain living at home or in the community.
-The goal of these programs is for individuals to remain living in their home as long as possible, delaying or preventing nursing home placement.
+In addition to the state Medicaid plan, Indiana also offers a HCBS (Home and Community Based Services) Medicaid Waiver to assist those who need a nursing home level of care, but prefer to remain living at home or in the community.
+The goal of these programs is for individuals to remain living in their homes for as long as possible, delaying or preventing nursing home placement.
 Indiana currently offers one Medicaid-based assistance programs relevant to the elderly.

-Aged and Disabled Medicaid Waiver / Consumer-Directed Attendant Care (CDAC) Program – This program is intended to provide state residents assistance for living at home, in foster homes, or in assisted living.
+Aged and Disabled (A&D) Medicaid Waiver / Consumer-Directed Attendant Care (CDAC) Program – This program is intended to provide state residents assistance for living at home, in foster homes, or in assisted living.
 This program also assists individuals who currently reside in a nursing home, but wish to return home.
 Many benefits are available via this program, including adult day care, home and vehicle modifications, and homemaker services.
 Family members can be hired to act as personal care providers.
 Waiting lists may apply.
 To learn more, click here.

 Structured Family Caregiving / Caregiver Homes – Rather than a separate waiver, this is a benefit that falls under the Aged and Disabled Medicaid wavier.
 It is intended to provide a caregiver to an elderly or disabled resident, either in the caregiver’s home or the home of the individual in need of care.
 This program is designed in an adult foster care model where the individual in need of care lives with their caregivers, and the caregiver receives compensation.
 Certain family members, including adult children, can be hired as the caregiver.
 Find out more and learn how to apply here.

 The state of Indiana currently offers three non-Medicaid assistance programs.
-The first is the CHOICE program, also called the Community and Home Options to Institutional Care for the Elderly and Disabled, which provides financial assistance for in-home care, in-home support, and home modifications for aging in place.
+The first is the CHOICE program, also called the Community and Home Options to Institutional Care for the Elderly and Disabled, which provides in-home care, in-home support, and home modifications for aging in place.
 The second program, HoosierRx, offers financial support to assist seniors in paying their Medicare Part D premiums, which provides for medication coverage.
 The third program, Indiana Residential Care Assistance Program, provides financial support for individuals residing in state-approved homes and residential care facilities.
 This assistance may help to cover the cost of room and board, laundry, and care coordination.

 Click on the program names below to get more information on specific benefits and eligibility guidelines.